milukiriu2010/MiluDBViewer/doc/en/START_Oracle.md

-# Start to Connect "Oracle"
+# Configuration to Connect to "Oracle"

 1. Start MiluDBViewer.

 ![alt tag](a01.start.png)

 2. Create an icon for connection on bookmark.
 Select "Oracle".
 Choose "File Name".
-At last, Click "Connect".
+Click "Connect".

 ![alt tag](a03.connect_Oracle.png)